geoserver/geoserver-history/geoserver/release/extensions/vpf/vpf-readme.txt

 2. Restart GeoServer.

-VPF should now show up as an option in the web admin tool at Config -> Data -> Stores -> New.
+VPF should now show up as an option in the web admin tool at Config -> Data -> DataStores -> New.
 Fill out the appropriate params.

 COMPATIBILITY

 This jar should work with any version of GeoServer based on GeoTools 2.2.x.
-Currently this is anything in 1.3.x above 1.3.1.
-GeoServer 1.4 should also be compatible.
+Currently this is anything in 1.5.x.